 - Asa Don Hutchinson - The World's Best Books, Homer to Hemingway: 3000 Books of 3000 Years, 1050 B.C to 1950 A.D, Selected on the Basis of a Consensus of Expert Opinion , another directory of authors, more of a reference work than a curated list.

-- John Canning, ed. - 100 Great Books: Masterpieces of All Time would be ideal for Greater Books, but inexplicably Canning excludes plays and "books of poems" (that is, some works of epic poetry are included); perhaps these are excluded because, unlike the rest of our listmakers, Canning takes the usage of the word, book, literally, with plays, though generally considered to be monographical works, not counting as whole books/
+- John Canning, ed. - 100 Great Books: Masterpieces of All Time would be ideal for Greater Books, but inexplicably Canning excludes plays and "books of poems" (that is, some works of epic poetry are included); perhaps these are excluded because, unlike the rest of our listmakers, Canning takes the usage of the word, book, literally, with plays, though generally considered to be monographical works, not counting as whole books.

 - Lionel Trilling - The Experience of Literature .
-The noted literary critic Lionel Trilling crafted this anthology of 52 works; his introductory essays for each work have been published separately as Prefaces to the Experience of Literature .
-Divided into sections for Drama, Fiction, and Poetry, it doesn't quite fit our criteria because of its exclusion of non-fiction (several included lists have only a tiny number of non-fiction works, perhaps because of the assumption that the reader doesn't expect them to be included among "great books" or "classics").
+The noteworthy literary critic Lionel Trilling crafted this anthology of 52 works; his introductory essays for each work have been published separately as Prefaces to the Experience of Literature .
+Divided into sections for Drama, Fiction, and Poetry, it doesn't quite fit our criteria because of its exclusion of non-fiction (several included lists have only a tiny number of non-fiction works, presumably because of the assumption that the reader doesn't expect topical works to be included among "great books" or "classics").
 Trilling's Experience also shows another reason not to include anthologies: many of the fictional entries are short stories, in order to include enough authors without turning the anthology into a multi-volume work.
 This favoring of short stories gives anthologies a purpose quite distinct from that of "great books" lists, which is to cover the greatest literature of all time.

 Sophocles: Oedipus Rex